 These lasers also require exceptional spectral and power stability, as well as long coherence lengths, to eliminate errors in prolonged measurement and ensure stable operation.
 Ultra-stable laser sources that provide excellent power stability and long-term wavelength stability are well suited for applications that demand precise high-resolution measurements.

 4. Small footprint

 Compact laser sources allow for integration into existing systems without augmentation of the existing set-up, as well as reducing bench-space requirements.
 The ability for modern DPSS lasers to produce excellent beam quality at high power from a small footprint, allows for maximum flexibility in deployment and operation.

 The removal of an ongoing maintenance schedule helps avoid unscheduled downtime for semiconductor manufacturers - conserving production time and costs.

 Additionally, the lack of consumables needed for operation with solid state lasers mean that there is little downtime during processing and operation, with no need to stop for the replenishment of the gas used, or refurbishment of other optical components.
 This allows faster production while maintaining a high yield, while also increasing the quality of measurements made and decreasing the need for complex analysis of the data gathered.

 UniKLasers design and manufacture high power, single frequency laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint – making them well suited for integration into existing systems.
-We currently offer single frequency lasers in the infrared, as well as red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively; to complement our range of UV sources, such as the Duetto 349, to facilitate metrology at decreasing feature sizes.
+We currently offer single frequency lasers in the infrared, as well as red area of the visible spectrum with our Solo 640 Series; to complement our range of UV sources, such as the 349 NX Laser, to facilitate metrology at decreasing feature sizes.